HeardLibrary/digital-scholarship/lod/sparql.md

 - There aren't really rules for how terms can be used, so I chose to use `dcterms:created` for the birth dates.
 That's kind of a non-standard use for a very well-known term.

 This example illustrates how the work done by the many people who support Wikidata can be leveraged to create a Linked Data dataset using pretty much any vocabulary we choose.

+## Acquiring triples from an endpoint

+The Wikidata query examples above can be pasted directly into the [Wikidata Query Service](https://query.wikidata.org/) query box.
+The resulting triples will show up in tabular form in the box at the bottom of the page.

+This method is find for testing queries.
+But one major deficiency of those results is that language tagging and xsd: datatyping are not shown in the results.
+Also, the results can be downloaded, but the downloaded formats are not valid serializations of RDF triples.

+To get clean RDF triples, we need to use a client that can carry out HTTP calls and return the results in a usable form.
+[Postman](https://www.getpostman.com/) is a relatively easy to use graphical application that can be used for this purpose.

+Most SPARQL queries can be made using either HTTP GET or POST.
+(There is a limit to the size of GET queries, but it is rather large.)
+In the case of Vanderbilt's SPARQL endpoint, POST queries cannot be made without authentication, so GET is the only option there.
+The Wikidata endpoint allows either without authentication.
+The disadvantage of GET queries is that they must be URL-encoded before sending, which adds an extra layer of complexity.
+So for this example, we'll use POST to the Wikidata Query Service endpoint.

+Here are the details required:
+1. The query endpoint URL is `https://query.wikidata.org/sparql`
+2. The HTTP request type should be set to POST.
+3. On the Headers tab, set a key of `Content-Type` and a value of that key of `application/sparql-query`.  **This is required and the query will NOT work if this header isn't sent!**
+4. On the Headers tab, set a key of `Accept` and a value for that key of `application/sparql-results+xml` to get RDF/XML.
+5. On the Body tab, click the `raw` radio button.
+Then in the box below, paste the query.
+6. Click the `Send` button.

+In the box at the botton, you should see correctly serialized RDF/XML.
+Notice that here the datatyping for the dateTime is correct and that the English language label was applied to the `rdfs:label` value, but not the various name values as specified in the CONSTRUCT query.

+For query with a few results, you can just click on the little copy icon (to the left of the magnifing lens icon at the top of the results pane) and paste into a text document, then save.
+For larger queries, drop down the Send button and select `Send and Download`.
+After the results have been received, you'll be propted for a save location and filename.

+The resulting RDF/XML file can be loaded into a SPARQL endpoint if desired.

 Lesson on the [Wikibase data model](../wikibase/)